- What Personal Information do we collect and hold?

-- communicating with you, including by email, mail, facsimile or telephone;
+- communicating with you, including by email, mail or telephone

-- filing, prosecuting and maintaining applications for statutory protection of intellectual property including but not limited to patent, design, trade mark and domain name applications and registrations in New Zealand and overseas and engaging third parties to do so;
+- filing, prosecuting and maintaining applications for statutory protection of intellectual property including patent, design, trade mark and domain name applications and registrations in Australia, New Zealand and overseas and engaging third parties to do so

-- conducting patent and trade mark opposition proceedings before the patent and trade mark offices and regulators in New Zealand and other jurisdictions;
+- conducting patent and trade mark opposition proceedings before the patent and trade mark offices and regulators in Australia, New Zealand and other jurisdictions

-- providing you with updates, offers or proposals in relation to your matters, products and services that may be of interest to you;
+- providing you with updates, offers or proposals in relation to your matters and products and services that may be of interest to you

-- sending regular newsletters (and other correspondence) concerning developments in the field of intellectual property and other areas that may be of interest to you;
+- sending regular news alerts (and other correspondence) concerning developments in the field of intellectual property and other areas that may be of interest to you

-- comply with legal requirements; and in the case of employees and contractors:
+- in the case of employees and contractors: